PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.2 Buck Converter PCB/readme.md

 ## Background
 Buck Converters are DC-DC voltage regulators.
 They are comprised of RLC components (resistors, capacitors, inductors) in a special configuration to optimise voltage stability and power efficiency.
-A good explanation of buck converters: .
+A good explanation of buck converters: https://www.youtube.com/watch?v=W6NOV6b8kxs&t=466s.
 A buck converter IC contains these components in a tiny chip, which often also has other built in functions like overcurrent protection.
-Bucks are used in the EPS (Electronic Power System) of a CubeSat to step down the battery supply voltage for other subsystems (usually to 3.3V and 5V).
+Bucks and buck-boosts are used in the EPS (Electronic Power System) of a CubeSat to step down the battery supply voltage for other subsystems (usually 3.3V and 5V).
 They a preferred over Low Dropout Regulators because they are more efficient.
 There are also boost converters which step up voltages.

 ## Project Objectives
 - Understand the PCB design process